 In compliance with Title IX, BTC does not discriminate on the basis of sex in its educational programs and activities or in its employment.
 It is BTC’s goal to maintain an environment that is free from all forms of illegal harassment and discrimination, including sexual harassment, sexual violence, sexual assault, sexual coercion, rape, bullying, and hazing.

-All inquiries concerning the application of policies for the prevention of sexual harassment and sexual violence under Title IX should be referred to BTC’s Title IX Coordinator or Equal Opportunity Officer (EOO):
+All inquiries concerning the application of policies for the prevention of sexual harassment and sexual violence under Title IX should be referred to BTC’s Title IX Coordinator or Equal Employment Opportunity/Affirmative Action Officer (EEO/AA):

 - Linda Fossen, M. Ed.

 - Vice President of Student Services